 Mind precedes all mental states.
 Mind is their chief; they are all mind-wrought.
 If with an impure mind a person speaks or acts suffering follows him like the wheel that follows the foot of the ox.The Dhammapada Verse 1.

-We tend to think that the most powerful forces are either those of technology, perhaps citing your smartphone.
-Or maybe Governments and the rich classes because of all the wealth and power they have.
+We tend to think that the most powerful forces are either those of technology (perhaps citing your smartphone).
+Maybe Governments and the rich (the wealth and power they have).
 Or possibly religion or the media because of the ideas they spread around.